kontena/kontena-jumpstarter/README.md

-# Kontena Machine
+# Kontena Jumpstarter

 > Warning: Highly experimental stuff

-Kontena Machine lets you create Kontena nodes on your computer, on cloud providers, and inside your own data center.
+Kontena Jumpstarter lets you create Kontena nodes on your computer, on cloud providers, and inside your own data center.
 It creates servers and installs Kontena on them.

 ## Usage